Ed1ezac/pay-mate/README.md

 - Download and unzip the project
 - If you have Visual Studio Code IDE you can use its built-in command processor by clicking `Terminal`->`New Terminal` on the top ribbon menu
 - Otherwise fire up your console app *(e.g command prompt on windows)* and navigate to the project folder
+- Install the necessary packages by running `composer i` command
 - Install the necessary packages by running `npm i` command
 - Compile the javascript & css by running `npm run dev`
 - In order to create accounts and log in you will need a database.